Arvada Center getting back to business with the basics next season

 That won’t work out quite the same way next season because “The River Bride,” which calls for six Latino actors, will be staged in September.
 “Our Town” and “The Book Club Play” will be presented together in repertory next spring.
 Still, there is the potential for more Latino representation next season than ever before.

-Overall, the season is one musical title smaller than normal for the Arvada Center.
-And that’s an intentional effort to both slow things down — and give audiences more time to become comfortable with a return to year-round, indoor theater.
+Overall, the season is two titles smaller than normal for the Arvada Center.
+Officials say that's an intentional effort to both slow things down — and give audiences more time to become comfortable with a return to year-round, indoor theater.

 “With both the physical and emotional well-being of all Arvada Center staff in mind, we have chosen to scale back to ensure the exceptional theatrical production quality Arvada Center audiences have come to know, while considering the well-being of staff who bring these productions to life,” said spokesman Marcus Turner.